openstack-archive/astara/doc/source/orchestrator.rst

 Astara Orchestrator
 -----------------------------

-:program:`astara-orchestrator` is a multiprocessed, multithreaded Python process composed of three primary subsystems, each of which are spawned as a subprocess of the main :py:mod:`astara-orchestrator` process:
+:program:`astara-orchestrator` is a multi-processed, multithreaded Python process composed of three primary subsystems, each of which are spawned as a subprocess of the main :py:mod:`astara-orchestrator` process: